Tucson, Ariz. – The American West is littered with small towns that staked their fortunes on the fragility of natural resource extraction.

 Some old mining towns haven’t completely welcomed the return of the extraction industries.
-Thompson recalled meeting former miners in Superior who oppose Resolution Copper’s plan to build a new underground mine 10 miles east of town.
+Thompson recalled meeting former miners in Superior who opposed Resolution Copper’s plan to build a new underground mine 10 miles east of town.

-“They said ‘we’ve seen the boom and bust cycle and we don’t like it.
+“They said ‘we’ve seen the boom and bust cycle, and we don’t like it.
 We think we can do more sustainable stuff without the mine’.”

-“The people who are trying to regulate mining used to have a lot more power, because they could say ‘there’s an economic case to be made.
-If you build a big mine it might dampen the housing industry’,” Thompson said.
+“The people who are trying to regulate mining used to have a lot more power because they could say ‘there’s an economic case to be made.
+If you build a big mine, it might dampen the housing industry’,” Thompson said.